EskoSalaka/nestjs-sqlite-queue/README.md

 }

 /**
  * Status of a job in the queue.
+The value is basically an integer in the database
+ * WAITING = 0
+ * PROCESSING = 1
+ * DONE = 2
+ * STALLED = 3
+ * FAILED = 4
  */
 enum JobStatus {
   /**
    * The job is waiting to be processed.
    */
-  WAITING = 'WAITING',
+  WAITING,

   /**
    * The job is currently being processed.
    */
-  PROCESSING = 'PROCESSING',
+  PROCESSING,

   /**
    * The job has been processed successfully.
    */
-  DONE = 'DONE',
+  DONE,

   /**
    * The job has stalled and is not progressing.
    */
-  STALLED = 'STALLED',
+  STALLED,

   /**
    * The job has failed to process.
    */
-  FAILED = 'FAILED',
+  FAILED,
 }
 ```